 Dr. Soong Chan-Rah has proposed this basic framework which we are elaborating here.
 He says: “The true challenge is making a home together.
 We are not merely hosting each other as a guest, we are working at building a home together.
 There is a difference between having a guest stay over one night and getting married, moving in together, creating a joint bank account, and making the other person a beneficiary of your life insurance policy as well as the beneficiary of all your possessions.
 The Scriptures testify that the church is the household or family of God.
 A family does not simply offer up hospitality towards others it ceases to use the language of “otherness” altogether.
 The church is not merely a place where we tolerate strangers; it is a place of grace and acceptance that comes from being a family” ("Many Colors: Cultural Intelligence for a Changing Church", pp.175-176).

 Before living into the reality of a multicultural “household” most ministries or organizations will need to first take steps of hospitality.
-Before you get married there is dating.
+Before marriage, dating.
 This in and of itself is challenging.
-Christine Pohl speaks these challenging words on hospitality:
+Christine Pohl speaks these challenging words on the ministry of hospitality:

 “Tasks aren’t what hospitality is about, hospitality is giving of yourself.
 If hospitality involves sharing your life and sharing in the lives of others, guests/strangers are not first defined by their need.
 Lives and resources are much more complexly intertwined, and roles are much less predictable” (“Making Room: Recovering Hospitality as a Christian Tradition” p.
 72).